cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

 ---
-title: How to Run mdcms Sites on Windows
+title: How to Run mdcms on Windows
 mtime: 2021/6/26
 ---

 ## Prologue

 Most PHP-powered sites run on GNU/Linux. mdcms sites are of no exception.
 Nevertheless, some web programmers prefer Windows during development stage.
-This article illustrates steps to run mdcms sites on Windows.
+This article illustrates steps to run mdcms on Windows.

 ## System Requirements